 Case presentation:

-A case of mortality of 3 nos of layer birds was obtained of 48 weeks of age.
-The flock of 100 nos of BV 380 layer birds reared under cage system of management at Zonal Livestock Research Station, Mandira of Kamrup district of Assam.
+Mortality of three layer birds of 48 weeks age from a flock was reportedThe flock contained 100 BV 380 layer birds reared under cage system of management at Zonal Livestock Research Station, Mandira of Kamrup district of Assam.
 Birds were fed a standard commercial layer feed and provided drinking water through nipple drinkers.
 Routine vaccination and deworming schedules were followed as per standard farm practice.

 A systematic investigation was undertaken to establish the cause of morbidity and mortality.
 The following approaches were used: